bimdoer/bimdonity/README.md

 - `docs/`: Contains all source content.
 This is the only directory used to generate the final site
   - `index.md`: Main landing page and entry point of the blog
-  - `assets/`: Contains all resources that are referenced in markdown files
-    - Organized structure for easy content management
+  - `MKDocs/`, `BIM/`, `Grasshopper/`, `Archicad/`: Subdirectories for organizing content by topic
-    - Keep your blog post images and files here
   - `images/`: Contains structural images for the site itself
     - Logo, favicon, UI elements
     - Not for blog content images
   - `styles/`: Contains style overrides
     - Customizes the material theme
     - Implements BIMDO's blue color scheme
+  - `assets/`: Contains all resources that are referenced in markdown files
+    - Organized structure for easy content management
+    - Keep your blog post images and files here

 ### Usage as a Blog